 The District's current fiscal year end is August 31.
-Accordingly, the Annual Operating Report must be provided by the last day of February in each year, and the Financial Statements must be provided by August 31 of each year, unless the District changes its fiscal year.
-If the District changes its fiscal year, it will notify the MSRB of the change.
+Accordingly, the Annual Operating Report must be provided by the last day of February in each year, and the Financial Statements must be provided by August 31 of each year, unless the District changes its fiscal year, it will notify the MSRB of the change.